 The good thing about being passive-aggressive is that you're always right and there's no time to second-guess yourself.
 Therefore, when something unpleasant happens, the passive-aggressive individual manages to turn the situation around to blame you.
 They can even go so far as to shed a little tear!

 Although the word is simple to pronounce, it never leaves of the mouth of this alleged victim.
 Even if they don’t like what you're proposing, they’ll accept, yet as soon as your back is turned, they will invent a ploy to escape!

-If you are dealing with a passive aggressive person at work, the best solution is to walk away from the tempation of confrontation.
+If you are dealing with a passive-aggressive person at work, the best solution is to walk away from the temptation of confrontation.
 Don't get caught up in the triangulation.
 Don't try to save them, don't attack them when they grumble, don't behave like a victim because they are never happy.
 It would be useless, and you would run the risk of entering an infernal circle.